pnp/blog/content/post/improving-the-page-properties-web-part.md

 We are using the PnP JS library for gathering the fields in the Site Pages library.
 Figuring out the right types of filters to gather was a bit of trial-and-error.
-We are excluding anything that\'s inherited from a base type or is hidden in any way.
+We are excluding anything that's inherited from a base type or is hidden in any way.
 We are also excluding 3 standard types so far: boolean, note and user.
-Note doesn\'t make sense to display.
+Note doesn't make sense to display.
 Boolean can definitely work, but needs a good display convention.
-User was the only tricky object, which is the reason it isn\'t done yet.
+User was the only tricky object, which is the reason it isn't done yet.

 We call the above method prior to loading up the property pane.